duckysherwood/bcCovid19/README.md

-# BC COVID-19 Case Data
+# British Columbia COVID-19 Case Data

 This repository holds data on the patients in British Columbia found to have  COVID-19.